-The First path is the Audio Database path.
+Within the available path settings, the first path is the Audio Database path.
 This is the audio.mdb file that SoundHound creates for your Simian Pro application.

 Simian Gateway uses Simian Pro's audio.mdb file to get your audio library information so remote clients can get the listing of what audio files are available on the Simian Pro machine.
 If you are running Simian Gateway on the same system as Simian Pro, this file is found in C:\BSI32\Audio.mdb.
-If you are running Simian Gateway on a separate system, you will need to set up file sharing on your Simian Pro system so that Simian Gateway can access it across your local area network (keep in mind that this kind of setup can greatly slow down access to this file).
+If you are running Simian Gateway on a separate system, you will need to set up file sharing on your Simian Pro system so that Simian Gateway can access the audio database across your local area network (keep in mind that this kind of setup can greatly slow down access to this file).